Use Power Automate to Create Jira Tasks

 For the remaining field values, you can get them in one of two ways.

-The other option is to click the gear icon (top right), select Issues, click on Custom Fields, search for a field, click on it, click edit detail, then grab the id value from the URL.
-Once the id is captured, join it with customfield_, resulting in customfield_10073, this is the fields internal value.
+The other option is to click the gear icon (top right), select Issues, click on Custom Fields, search for a field, click on it, click Edit detail, and then grab the ID value from the URL.
+Once the ID is captured, join it with customfield_, resulting in customfield_10073, which is the field’s internal value.

-In this example, the summary issue type fields are the only ones that does not have a customfield_X naming convention.
-It might be possible that some system-generated fields have a diffident naming convention, but I’ll dig into that another day.
+In this example, the summary issue type fields are the only ones that do not have a customfield_X naming convention.
+It might be possible that some system-generated fields have a different naming convention, but I’ll dig into that another day.

 Column Display NameColumn Internal NameColumn Type